Gwen-Bradbury/trust-in-soda-hackathon/README.md

 ### Languages -

-1. **HTML5, or Hyper Text Markup Language:** Used to construct the page withn this app -
+1. **HTML5, or Hyper Text Markup Language:** Used to construct the page within this app -
 https://developer.mozilla.org/en-US/docs/Web/HTML

 2. **CSS3, or Cascading Style Sheets:** Used to style the various elements on the app's pages via coloring, fonts, spacing, etc. -